 Construction quality looks good.
 Body, door, and fender gaps on the LaCrosse are all noticeably smaller than on the previous Regal and Century models.
 And LaCrosse's headlamps are said to be 35-percent brighter.

-To improve crash safety and reduce noise, Buick used generous amounts of expensive, high-strength steel, a magnesium cross beam behind the instrument panel, another cross beam behind the rear seats, steel reinforcements in the rocker panels, an interlocking door latch system, high-strength steel door beams, a double-thick Quiet Steel floor pan and firewall, and structural foam in the front fenders.
+To improve crash safety and reduce noise, Buick used generous amounts of expensive, high-strength steel, including steel reinforcements in the rocker panels, high-strength steel door beams, and a double-thick Quiet Steel floor pan and firewall.
+There's also an interlocking door latch system, a magnesium cross beam behind the instrument panel, another cross beam behind the rear seats, and structural foam in the front fenders.

-Rear-seat legroom is generous, thanks to a relatively long wheelbase of 110 inches.
-My 6-foot, 4-inch frame can sit behind a 6-foot, 4-inch driver with plenty of room to spare.
+Rear-seat legroom is generous, thanks to a relatively long wheelbase of 110.5 inches.
+We found that a 6-foot, 4-inch passenger can sit behind a 6-foot, 4-inch driver with plenty of room to spare.

-Interior quality and appearance are enhanced by reducing the number of individual trim pieces, which makes everything fit better and gives the cabin a richer, higher grade look.
-The instruments and controls are white on black, and each of the three round dials is wringed in chrome and set into a deeply tunneled instrument panel.
+Interior quality and appearance are enhanced by reducing the number of individual trim pieces, which makes everything fit better and gives the cabin a richer, higher-grade look.
+Each of the three round instrument dials is wringed in chrome and set into a deeply tunneled instrument panel.
+Instrument graphics have been revised for '07, with red pointers and a more no-nonsense look; and the traditional Buick tri-shield emblem has been added to the steering wheel center.
 It's all very nicely presented, and relatively sporty looking.

 The center stack is finished a mica-flecked flat black, with a trip computer and driver information system that's easy to put through its menu.
 However, the information panel is so glossy that it's hard to read in early morning or late afternoon light.
-The entire dashboard is decorated with a very good imitation woodgrain.
+The entire dashboard is decorated with a very good imitation woodgrain, which has been upgraded to a new Harvest Burl pattern for '07.

 Buick uses its Quiet Tuning program to reduce, tune out, absorb, cover up and mask noise sources all through the car.
 Quiet Tuning uses specially engineered parts and adds sound insulation in the engine, on the firewall, under the toeboard, inside the wheel wells and in the roof.
 Buick's Quiet Tuning has made LaCrosse one of the quietest cars in the class.